cat-cfs/RippleUnzipple/README.md

 ## Contributing

-Although this project will most likely not be maintained or anything.
+This project might not be maintained.

 If you would like to contribute to Ripple Unzipple, follow these guidelines: